 Janis’s most recent book is a philosophical-spiritual novel, Jonas and the Mountain: A Metaphysical Love Story (Sacred Stories 2021).
 In its first week of release, it reached bestseller status in a few Amazon.ca categories, and continues to be well received and glowingly reviewed.
 Her first book, an anthology of creative nonfiction, Body Breakdowns: Tales of Illness and Recovery (Anvil 2007), was selected as “Editor’s Choice” in the September 2010 Canadian Reader’s Digest magazine (a 26-page spread of excerpts), and has been used as a text in college and university courses.
 Her second book, an anthology of travel memoirs, which she also conceived, edited, and wrote six pieces for, is Emails from India: Women Write Home (Seraphim Editions 2013).
-She is currently seeking a publisher for her poetry collection, Sounding Socrates, and continues to work on her essay collection, When Your Head Cracks Open You Stop: Excursions into Enlightenment (from which three epistolary essays have been published in literary journals).
+Her second novel is literary fiction with speculative elements, and is currently looking for a home (working title, The Paisley Papers (An Actio’s Guide to Physical Reality) ), as is her poetry collection, Sounding Socrates.
+Her essay-poetry hybrid manuscript, When Your Head Cracks Open You Stop: Excursions into Enlightenment (from which three epistolary essays have been published in literary journals), has been moved off the desktop to the back of a drawer.
 She has presented her work in Canada, the US, and India, and she recently moved from Vancouver to Nanaimo BC, on Vancouver Island.

 Janis the Actor